 - What does high ast mean in a blood test?

 - What does high rdw in blood test mean?

 - What does high co2 mean in a blood test?

 - What does a high rdw blood test mean?

-- What does high protein in blood test mean?
+- What does low sodium in blood test mean?